 Credit: Whitaker Studio

-This page contains a tribute from the Chancellor, Lord Patten of Barnes and provides details of his involvement with Oxford.
+This page contains a tribute from the Chancellor, Lord Patten of Barnes, and provides details of The Queen’s involvement with Oxford.

 Tribute from the Chancellor, the Rt Hon the Lord Patten of Barnes, CH

 The University of Oxford has a long history of links with the British Royal Family and Her Majesty Queen Elizabeth II.
 The Queen served as the College Visitor of Christ Church, Oriel College, University College and St Antony’s College.
 In this largely ceremonial role, The Queen acted as impartial overseer of these institutions.

 As part of her duties The Queen has visited the University on a number of occasions over the years.
 Highlights include:

 - 1948 – Awarded a Degree by Diploma (as Princess Elizabeth).

 - 1960 – First reigning monarch to pay an official visit to the city of Oxford (rather than University).
 Laid the foundation stone of St Catherine’s College.
 Visited Christ Church, the Sheldonian, Trinity College, Lady Margaret Hall, St Anne’s College.

 - 1969 – Laid the foundation stone for Wolfson College.
 Visited Somerville College, Christ Church and Oriel College.
 Became the first reigning monarch to visit the Oxford Union.

 - 1976 – Visited Jesus College, Radcliffe Science Library and New College.

 - 1983 – Visited Oriel College and Rhodes House for the 80th anniversary of the Rhodes Scholarship.